PrabhuJoseph/avrocli/README.md

 ## Maven Usage

-Use the following definition to use `sqlline` in your maven project:
+Use the following definition to use `avrocli` in your maven project:

 ```xml
 <dependency>